Deportes

 Calculator Free · Private

-This calculator estimates how many carbohydrates your body needs to sustain energy output during exercise, based on session duration, intensity level, and body weight.
-The core principle comes from sports nutrition research: carbohydrate oxidation rates are capped at ~60–90 g/hour depending on carb type and intensity.
+This calculator estimates how many carbohydrates your body needs to sustain energy output during exercise, based on session duration and intensity level.
+The core principle from ACSM sports nutrition research: carbohydrate oxidation rates are capped at ~60–90 g/hour depending on carbohydrate type.
 For sessions under 60 minutes at low intensity, exogenous carbs are largely unnecessary; for efforts exceeding 75–90 minutes at moderate-to-high intensity, carbohydrate intake becomes critical to maintain blood glucose, spare muscle glycogen, and delay fatigue.
-Use this calculator to plan fueling for endurance training, races, or high-intensity workouts.

 When to use this calculator